 Bob Hemesath of Decorah, Iowa, serves as a member of the Corn Board of the National Corn Growers Association, a farmer-led trade association with offices in St. Louis and Washington, D.C.

 Hemesath raises 3,000 acres of corn and runs a 40,000-head hog wean-to-finish and feeder-to-finish along with his brother, nephew, and, in busy seasons, his father in Iowa.

-Hemesath serves as Corn Board Liaison to the Ethanol Action Team and on the Finance committee.
+At the national level, Hemesath serves as Corn Board Liaison to the Risk Management and Transpotation Action Team and and the National Pork Producers Council.